 A relatively large number of people in Bogart telecommute to their jobs.
 Overall, about 9.55% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small town, Bogart does not have a public transit system used by locals to get to and from work.
+Bogart is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Bogart citizens is very high relative to the national average among all cities (21.84%): 38.68% of adults in Bogart have a bachelor's degree or even advanced degree.
+The population of Bogart is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.68% of adults in Bogart have a bachelor's degree or even advanced degree.

 The per capita income in Bogart in 2022 was $38,218, which is wealthy relative to Georgia, and upper middle income relative to the rest of the US.
 This equates to an annual income of $152,872 for a family of four.
 However, Bogart contains both very wealthy and poor people as well.